On Propositional Dynamic Logic and Concurrency: Sequent calculus for

 The proof of cut-elimination can be summarized as follows: \begin{itemize} \item we prove that the set of approximations of derivations of a same sequent $\fGam$ is a Scott domain;

-\item we then define \emph{maximal (non-deterministic) cut-elimination strategies} as specific sets of \emph{views}, that is, maximal sequences of open derivations, obtained by applying cut-elimination steps to open derivations over $\Spdlcut$.
-In these strategies we require a \emph{coherence} condition ensuring that each view in the strategy starting from an open derivation $\dD$ can be `projected' (resp.~`lifted') to a view in the strategy over an open derivation $\dD'$ such that $\dD$ is an approximation of $\dD'$ (resp. $\dD'$ is an approximation of $\dD$).
+\item we then define a strategy of cut-elimination over $\Spdlcut$ as a set of maximal sequences of open derivations obtained by applying cut-elimination steps to open derivations over $\Spdlcut$.
+In such strategy enforce determinism, and we require a \emph{coherence} condition ensuring that each sequence in the strategy starting from an open derivation $\dD$ can be projected \resp{lifted} to a view in the strategy over an open derivation $\dD'$ such that $\dD$ is an approximation of $\dD'$ \resp{$\dD'$ is an approximation of $\dD$}.

-\item we prove that each view $\sigma$ in a cut-elimination strategy $\hbh$, where cut-elimination steps are applied \emph{bottom-up}, defines a Scott-continuous function $f_\sigma$, which associates to each derivation $\dD$ the derivation which is the limit of succession of the greatest $\cutr$-free approximations the derivations in view $\sigma$;
+\item we prove that each sequence $\sigma$ in a cut-elimination strategy $\hbh$, where cut-elimination steps are applied \emph{bottom-up}, defines a Scott-continuous function $f_\sigma$, which associates to each derivation $\dD$ the derivation which is the limit of succession of the greatest $\cutr$-free approximations the derivations in view $\sigma$;

 \item we conclude by showing that each $f_\sigma(\dD)$ is a well-defined and progressing derivations.

 \end{itemize}

 \begin{remark} Note that in \cite{acc:cur:gue:CSL24} the authors rely on the confluence of cut-elimination over finite approximations.
 This property is due to the fact that the system is inspired by the parsimonious linear logic \cite{mazza:15,maz:ter:15}, a variant of linear logic \cite{gir:ll} following the tradition of light and soft linear logic \cite{girard:98,laf:soft,maz:LLandP}.